safeyou-space/safeyou/android/README.md

 #### App features
 **Choosing Emergency Contacts:** In the **Support section** users can select up to three personal contacts, three support contacts from the service provider organizations listed the Network section of the App, as well as enable the Police contact function.

-**Help Function:** By pressing and holding the green button for three seconds the App will simultaneously send a free alert SMS with the user’s geo-location to up to 7 previously chosen contacts.

-**Audio Recording:** Pressing and holding the green button for three seconds also enables the audio recording function for one minute.
-The audio record is kept in the recordings’ library and can be sent to service providers and the police or deleted at any time.
+**Help Function:** By pressing and holding the green button for three seconds the App will simultaneously send a free alert SMS with the user library and can be sent to service providers and the police or deleted at any time.

 **Network:** In the **Network section** of the app the users can find relevant information, such as contact details, hotlines, mapped location, website and social media links on nearby women's rights NGOs, governmental organizations, and individual specialists, supporting women in different ways.